Ontario and Canada Legal Rights Explained

 Non-compliance with these requirements may result in the temporary or permanent reduction of assistance in the amount allocated for the non-complying dependent (see Ch.11: "Administrator Decisions").

-However, dependent adults are NOT subject to collection through the "notice of overpayment" provisions [Act s.21] for any overpayments paid to the benefit unit technically, they MIGHT (it's arguable) be subject to court action for such recovery but this would be rare [Act s.22] and there may be some common law defences to such claims.
+However, dependent adults are not subject to collection through the "Notice of Overpayment" provisions [Act s.21] for any overpayments paid to the benefit unit - though technically, they might (it's arguable) be subject to court action for such recovery, but this would be rare [Act s.22] and there may be some common law defences to such claims.

 .
 Opt-In to Dependent Adult Status

-Normally, independent adults who reside with their parents are provided assistance in their own benefit unit.
-As well, they are subject to different "budgetary requirement" calculation rules (see Ch.3 "Basic Assistance: Living with Parents".
+Independent adults who reside with their parents can be provided assistance in their own benefit unit.
+If so, they are subject to different "budgetary requirement" calculation rules (see Ch.3 "Basic Assistance: Living with Parents".

-However such persons may elect to be treated as "financially dependent" (and thus effectively as a "dependent adult") if they so wish [Reg 44(5)].
-This would mean that such persons are treated as dependents within the benefit unit of their parents.
+However if their parents are also on social assistance, the independent adult may elect to be treated as "financially dependent" (and thus effectively as a "dependent adult") if they so wish [Reg 44(5)].
+This would mean that such persons are treated as dependents within the benefit unit of their parents, and their budgetary requirements are assessed collectively with those of their parents.

 .
 Other Exceptions to Dependent Adult Status

-There are several situations where a person is eligible for Ontario Disability Support Program (ODSP) income support, other forms of social assistance or direct social service provision.
-In any of them an adult offspring will NOT be considered to be a "dependent adult" (and therefore must apply for welfare as their own "applicant" in a new benefit unit) - EVEN THOUGH they reside with their parents and are "financially dependent".
+There are several situations where a person is eligible for other non-welfare forms of social assistance or direct social service provision.
+In any of them an adult offspring will not be considered to be a "dependent adult" even though they reside with their parents and are "financially dependent".
+In such cases they must, if necessary, apply for social assistance in their own right.
 These situations are where the person [Reg s.2(1)]:

 • is an ODSP recipient by virtue of being found to be a "person with a disability" (this is the main ODSP eligibility route) [ODSP Act s.4];